dpnolan/pandemic/README.md

 Datasets and papers used in the analysis are included here also.

 __Summary__\
 The presentation will introduce common ODE models for epidemic modeling, focusing on their application and historical advocacy in Ireland.
 A Jupyter notebook will demonstrate a Markov Chain Monte Carlo model fitted to Irish COVID-19 data, providing insights into infection lifetimes, forecast estimates, and sensitivity analyses for Ireland.
-The presenter will also discuss Python libraries for this work, comparing the experience to R/STAN.
+The presenter will also discuss Python libraries for this work.

 The target audience includes individuals with some Python proficiency and an interest in epidemic modeling but limited prior experience.
 A key objective is to identify community members who have experience with similar models during the pandemic.

-Ultimately, the presentation aims to survey how data was collected, applied to decisions, and communicated, fostering a community discussion rather than simply promoting the models.
+Ultimately, the presentation aims to survey how data was collected, applied to decisions, and communicated, fostering a community discussion within Python and in Irish society more generally rather than simply promoting the models.

 __Contact__\
 Peter Nolan\